Riverdale Police official shares more details on cyber kidnapping incident involving exchange student | Gephardt Daily

 The boy’s phone, which had been turned off since his disappearance, ended up holding clues that would ultimately lead to his recovery.
 Investigators checked out locations where it had pinged cellphone towers in the days before it was turned off.
 Among the sites checked out were the boy’s bank in Ogden; Provo, where police who had encountered the boy earlier and were concerned about his camping gear and the frigid temperatures, had questioned the youth, who did not mention the cyber threats to his family; and Brigham City.

-So Riverdale police contacted the Weber County Sheriff’s Office Search and Rescue drone team, Warren said.
+So Riverdale police contacted the Weber County Sheriff Search and Rescue drone team, Warren said.
 They feared the freezing, overnight temperatures could threaten the missing boy’s life.

 “They responded out there and searched with the drone with the thermal-imaging cameras throughout the night.
 It was a really large geographic area that we were searching,” he said.
 “We didn’t have any luck that evening.
 We responded back the following day, which would have been on the 31st.”